THREE CHEESE OYSTER GRATIN

 Hello.
 Sorry.
 I think it’s been awhile.
 I don’t know if there was a guideline on the Successful Food Blogging Manual specifically on post-frequencies, but I’m sure an entire week of blankness and neglect would on the other hand, dominate the entire Troubleshoots Section (As well as questions like this: What to do when you accidentally publish an unfinished post?)(Answer: Call 911.)(And: What is a writer’s block?)(Answer: Eat a donut.).
 Well, the truth is… that I wish there was a more socially excusable answer for my absence, you know, dog theft, broken hips, dead grandparents… house fire?
 Because really, anything is better than what I’m about to confess, which is the silent gasps among food-bloggers, the leading Do-Not’s under the manual’s flashing red, Skull-headed Section that you should probably read before Getting Started (Side by side with: Bad-mouthing Jesus.)(And also: Cursing out children).
 But the truth is that, in the past week, as honestly as I can put it… I simply got tired of foods.

 Yes, if you were a food-blogger, along with the acute urge to weep after a deflated cake (Answer: Ingest alcohol and blog about that instead) and recipe-deficit (Answer: Put down the donut and make that a sandwich), this complication too can happen.
 But different from how I’d imagine it, which should’ve been a natural and peaceful death following a long and beautiful journey, this temporary episode came prematurely due to a self-inflicted and unforeseeable cause.
 In short, I simply got tired of foods because there had been simply, too much fooding.
 Can there be such a thing?
 Yes.
 With all this being said, if you have always wanted to start your very own food blog, but were not sure how to go about it, knowing that you can find cheap domain names could be the first step in finally becoming a blogger!
+When you start blogging, remember that you will constantly be writing about food.
+You’ll need to be writing a fair amount of text nearly every day.
+This can be difficult for some of the most passionate bloggers.
+This is why some bloggers decide to also create an Instagram account too.
+When using Instagram, it’s more about the photos than the text.
+This makes it much easier to have the motivation to make a career out of food.
+It’s even easier to grow an Instagram account too.
+I’ve heard that some people can purchase followers online that are properly managed instagram accounts that can offer real engagement on your posts, helping your account to grow.
+When considering a career online, make sure to think wisely.
+Blogging requires a lot of writing, whereas Instagram requires photos and videos.
+Some people might even opt for both platforms!

 As briefly mentioned before, I partook in an annual Beijing’s restaurants review for a city magazine, thinking it was going to be the best blogging-perk ever, but after cramming almost twenty restaurants into the past mere four weeks (that’s 3~5 restaurants per week!), things started to get a little… overcooked.
 Like a bridezilla on her third wedding, I had managed to turn the single, most appreciated aspect of my otherwise ungrateful life, into just another demeaning chore.
 To say the least, it backfired.